What Happens After Death?

 Can YOU Believe What the Bible Teaches?

-Can we believe God?
+Can we believe God about death?

 Nearly all who claim Christianity believe that their understanding of what happens after death is consistent with teachings found in the Bible.
 But since there are many differences in doctrine related to this amongst the world's churches, perhaps many are unwilling to accept what the Bible actually teaches.